bakeevdias/wikidatatree/README.md

 # Wikidata Hierarchical Tree

-This visualization tool uses the main hierarchical relation types from Wikidata — **subclass of**, **part of**, and **instance of** — to represent entities in a simple, hierarchical tree that is easy to traverse.
+This visualization tool uses the main hierarchical relation types from Wikidata (subclass of, part of, instance of) to represent entities in a simple, hierarchical tree that is easy to traverse.